“I am, I can, I ought, I will.”

 When students become proficient at writing, you can begin dictation (usually around the age of 10).
-Dictation is similar to copywork, in that you will still choose beautiful passages of literature.
+Dictation is similar to copywork in that you will still choose beautiful passages of literature.
 But the difference is that instead of just copying the words in front of them, you will read the passage aloud for them to transcribe.
-This gives them the opportunity to take those passages of good literature and work on learning the mechanics of writing, such as where to place the commas, end punctuation, grammar, and spelling.
+This gives them the opportunity to take those passages of literature and work on learning the mechanics of writing, Discuss where to place the commas, end punctuation, grammar, and spelling.
 This cultivates the skills of observation (they must study the passage first), listening, comprehension skills, and learning proper sentence structure.

 Ask your child to tell you what they remember after a reading.
 By telling it back to you, they will recall more clearly and for a longer period of time.
 It is essentially an oral composition exercise.
 They will have to focus their attention on the reading, then organize their thoughts and learn to express themselves clearly and coherently.
 To keep it interesting, narration can also take the form of creative assignments, such as creating a skit, a piece of art, or a short story based on the reading.

 “This is all play to the children, but the mother is doing invaluable work; she is training their powers of observation and expression, increasing their vocabulary and their range of ideas by giving them the name and the uses of an object at the right moment,–when they ask, ‘What is it?’ and ‘What is it for?'”

 In Charlotte Mason’s day, nature study was the only science students would study before high school.
 In Victorian times, there wasn’t much of a need for the average student to deeply study science.
-It was only necessary to grasp a basic understanding about the immediate world around them such as local flora and fauna.
-To them, keeping a nature journal was more than just a scientific study, but a piece of artwork with beautiful plants and animals hand-drawn or painted in great detail.
+It was only necessary to grasp a basic understanding about the immediate world around them such as the local flora and fauna.
+To them, keeping a nature journal was more than just a scientific study but a piece of artwork with beautiful plants and animals hand-drawn or painted in great detail.